Does teacher talking time matter?

 While some students’ interlanguage will develop primarily through interaction (output), others will learn by reading and listening (input) and a third group (perhaps the largest one?) will need a mix of all ingredients.
 This makes things far more complicated.

-True, there are teachers who actually do speak too much in class, but I believe we ought to help teachers look (critically) at their own verbal behavior as a whole rather than keep our observations confined within the realm of teacher talking time.
+True, there are teachers who actually do speak too much in class, but I believe we ought to help teachers look critically at their own verbal behavior as a whole, rather than keep our observations confined to the realm of teacher talking time.
 In other words, I believe we ought to break down the concept of “teacher talk” into smaller, more meaningful conceptual chunks and look at the teacher’s verbal behavior in its entirety, namely:

 1. Wait time

 This is the period of silence between the time a question is asked and the student’s reply or response.
 Students need to time to think, pull their thoughts together and search for the right grammar and lexis to convey their meanings.
 So, to a large extent, silence is, indeed, golden.
-The problem is that silence can be a little scary, especially when we start to get that well-known feeling that the overall pace of the lesson is starting to plunge.
+The problem is that silence can be a little scary, especially when we realize that the overall pace of the lesson is starting to plunge.
 Fair enough.
 But automatically throwing another question at the students just because they didn’t answer the first one immediately will increase your teacher talking time without necessarily generating better learning.